PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockC/README.md

 In __*week 6*__, after you have built and trained the model, you will learn to balance your model's accuracy and interpretability through the application of various explainable AI methods.

 In __*weeks 7-8*__, you will design an application based on your idea and AI canvas that incorporates your image classifier model.
 The application design is going to be represented by a [wireframe prototype](https://youtube.com/watch?v=89TWEpIitFM&feature=shares).
-You will also perform some preliminary user tests and review your findings by doing a SWOT analysis.
+You will also perform some preliminary user tests.
+Additionally, you will explore disruptive technology risks associated with the proposed application.

 In __*week 9*__, you will present your project proposal to the client.
 Here you will be given a chance to showcase, explain and defend your proposed project and its components.